"There is always light if we are brave enough to see it, if we are brave enough to be it." - Amanda Gorman

 Antiracism, Equity and Inclusion Committee Statement

-UofSC Vice President for Diversity and Inclusion, Julian Williams, has invited university
+USC Vice President for Office of Access and Opportunity, Julian Williams, has invited

-departments and programs to create action plans that address the unique needs of our
+university departments and programs to create action plans that address the unique

-academic communities.
-This is serious work to which SVAD faculty and staff are called
+needs of our academic communities.
+This is serious work to which SVAD faculty and

-through our collective conscience as a community of artists, educators and scholars
+staff are called through our collective conscience as a community of artists, educators

-resolved to address racism and challenge exclusionary practices within our community
+and scholars resolved to address racism and challenge exclusionary practices within

-and professional fields.
-The SVAD committee is circulating a Pledge to Students in
+our community and professional fields.
+The SVAD committee is circulating a Pledge

 Contact the Committee